DerkJanSpeelman/Lumen-API/README.md

 # PostgreSQL

 If you have not yet installed PostgreSQL, you should follow the installation guide on [postgresql.org](https://www.postgresql.org/).
 Take a look at: https://www.postgresql.org/docs/11/tutorial-install.html.
+Make sure to actually start Postgres: `pg_ctl -D /usr/local/var/postgres start`.

 After you succesfully setup PostgreSQL run: